-You can keep your current Medigap policy regardless of where you live as long as you still have Original Medicare.
+In general, you can keep your current Medigap policy regardless of where you live as long as you still have Original Medicare.
 If you want to switch to a different Medigap policy, you'll have to check with your current or the new insurance company to see if they'll offer you a different Medigap policy.